 - be prepared for career options in academia, industry, government, or other relevant fields.

 The Master of Science in pharmacy requires at least 30 s.h. of credit, which may include 9 s.h. of research.
 At least 24 s.h. must be completed at the University of Iowa after admission to a graduate program.
 Requirements for the master's degree include a final examination which, at the discretion of department, may be written or oral or both.
 The final examination will not duplicate course examinations.
 Various forms of extramural registration may qualify toward the 24 s.h. residence requirement.
-A master's degree can typically be earned in 3–4 semesters.
+A master's degree can typically be earned in three to four semesters.

 The Master of Science in pharmacy requires mastery of methodologies and practices of research and scholarship of the discipline.
 MS degrees may be designed to provide advanced study and accomplishment that serves a variety of career and other purposes.
 A thesis describing original scholarship or research may be required.
 No more than 9 s.h. of credit for thesis research and writing is counted toward the 30 s.h. requirement.